jayrambhia/jayrambhia.github.com/_posts/2018-05-02-android-lint-checks.markdown

 {% highlight java %}
 class TextAppearanceIssue {
   private static final String ID = "MissingTextAppearance";
   private static final String DESCRIPTION = "textAppearance attribute is missing";
   private static final String EXPLANATION = "We should use textAppearance to style a TextView in order to provide consistent design";
   private static final Category CATEGORY = Category.TYPOGRAPHY;
   private static final int PRIORITY = 4;
   private static final Severity SEVERITY = Severity.WARNING;

-    public static final Issue ISSUE = Issue.create(ID, DESCRIPTION, EXPLANATION, CATEGORY, PRIORITY, SEVERITY, new Implementation(TextViewStyleDetector.class, Scope.RESOURCE_FILE_SCOPE));
+  public static final Issue ISSUE = Issue.create(
+    ID,
+    DESCRIPTION,
+    EXPLANATION,
+    CATEGORY,
+    PRIORITY,
+    SEVERITY,
+    new Implementation(
+      TextViewStyleDetector.class,
+      Scope.RESOURCE_FILE_SCOPE)
+  );
 }
 {% endhighlight %}

- - Id: Id of the issue.
+ - **Id**: Id of the issue.
 This should be unique and is displayed in the report.
 You use this same id if you want to ingore a lint check.
- - Description: Brief description of the issue.
+ - **Description**: Brief description of the issue.
- - Explanation: Describe the issue in details and propose possible solutions.
+ - **Explanation**: Describe the issue in details and propose possible solutions.
- - Category: This defines the category of the issue.
+ - **Category**: This defines the category of the issue.
 There are many categories provided in lint tools such as `TYPOGRAPHY`, `CORRECTNESS`, etc. You should choose the correct category based on your issue.
- - Priority: Define priority of the issue on a scale of 0 to 10.
+ - **Priority**: Define priority of the issue on a scale of 0 to 10.
- - Severity: Define severity of the issue. eg. `WARNING`, `ERROR`, `FATAL`, etc.
+ - **Severity**: Define severity of the issue. eg. `WARNING`, `ERROR`, `FATAL`, etc.

 ### Implementation